GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 With amendment entries grouped together and effective yearly values calculated, it’s possible to produce aggregate totals on a per-year basis across, for example, a given department, a given company, or the government as a whole.

-Given the [limited historical coverage](#limited-historical-data) of the data, these per-year trends become less accurate further back in time.
+Given the [limited historical coverage](#limited-historical-data) of the data, **these per-year trends become less accurate further back in time**.
 One consequence of this is that the total effective values (e.g. total contract spending on a government-wide level) appear to increase more significantly than they do in practice, because the coverage of the data improves over time (namely, including data from more departments).
 For the [aggregated statistics](/analysis/) included here, a time range from 2008 to 2017 was chosen.

 To make it easier to produce aggregate statistics, two additional database tables were created and populated from the “source” table that contained the combined dataset: